 Plus, it’s made in USA and cruelty free!
 It’s a highly concentrated formula, so you only need to apply a tiny bit.
 It’s quite expensive but one jar goes a long way!

 If you prefer rubbing your feet in oil rather than applying foot cream, here’s your new best friend!
-This rubbing oil has been specially developed to relieve pain from neuropathy and nerve damages caused by diabetes and other peripheral nerve conditions.
+This rubbing oil has been specially developed to relieve pain from neuropathy and nerve damage caused by diabetes and other peripheral nerve conditions.
 An all natural composition from homeopathic ingredients and essential oils that relieves symptoms such as shooting pain, burning, prickling, and numbness in your feet.
 Costumers report its strong and long-lasting effects on diabetic nerve pain!
 You can use up to 4 times a day by gently massaging your feet.

 As I said before, “Diabetic” foot creams actually do not exist!
 There is no such thing as a diabetic cream that will cure all diabetes-related foot problems.
 Putting the word “diabetic” on a foot cream is simply an efficient marketing strategy to sell more and at a higher price.